xinjiav3/NileBrownGame/navigation/about.md

 ### Culture, Family, and Fun

 Everything for me, as for many others, revolves around family and faith.
+Oh, to stay in context of this site ... don't forget I like code, code, coding.

 - My mother told me that I was Danish, English. and Irish, here is my researched [family tree]({{site.baseurl}}/images/about/familytree.png)
 - My family is pretty big as I have been married twice, my 1st wife passed away.
 We have had 5 kids, 4 adopted by me, 1 biological.
 Plus, there are three grandkids.
 My name to my grandkids is Abuilito.